 When it is over, a small plaster is put on the area where the bone marrow has been taken.
 You may be asked to lie on your back for 10-15 minutes to stop any possible bleeding.
-You can take mild painkillers, like paracetamol, if you feel any discomfort later.
+Your medical team will advise you on suitable painkillers you can take if you feel any discomfort later.